 With the approval of the degree granting unit providing admission, admission to graduate studies normally remains valid for one year from the term of acceptance.
 Admission deferral requests must be made before the start of the term of the original application.
-An extension to the one-year time limit may be granted, if requested by the applicant in writing and approved by the degree granting unit.
+An extension to the one-year time limit may be granted if requested by the applicant in writing and approved by the degree granting unit.

 Departments may have admission requirements in addition to those of the University.
 In such cases, higher departmental requirements supersede those of the University.
-While an application for admission may be considered with unofficial test scores and uploaded transcripts (by departmental discretion), official test scores and transcripts must be provided prior to enrollment.
+While an application may be considered for admission with unofficial test scores and uploaded transcripts (by departmental discretion), official test scores and transcripts must be provided prior to enrollment.
 The official test scores and transcripts will be compared to any unofficial documents provided for admission.
 If discrepancies are identified, the admission may be rescinded.
 Admission may also be rescinded if we discover or receive notification of fraudulent admission credential(s).

 Some national application services require a credential evaluation to accompany foreign transcripts.
 Texas A&M University reserves the right to determine degree equivalencies and our evaluation may differ from the credential evaluation.
+Admitted applicants with records from China must provide verification reports from the China Higher Education Student Information and Career Center (CHESSIC) for transcripts and the China Academic Degrees and Graduate Education Development Center (CDGDC) for degrees.

 The normal requirement for admission to graduate studies is a scholastic record which, over at least the last two years of full-time academic study in a degree program, gives evidence of the applicant’s ability to do successful graduate level work.
 An applicant whose academic record is not satisfactory, or who is changing fields of study, may be required to take additional work in preparation for graduate study.
 Such work will normally be arranged in conference with the graduate advisor or the head of the student’s major department.
 Before accepting a student for graduate study, a department may require that the student pass a comprehensive examination covering the basic undergraduate work in that field.